maxkub/challengeMDI343/README.md

 # challengeMDI343

   All the created functions are in the file 'utils'.
-All scores are evluted with the roc_auc_score from sklearn, on a cross validation subset of the data representing 20% of the whole dataset.
+All scores are evaluated with the roc_auc_score from sklearn, on a cross validation subset of the data representing 20% of the whole dataset.

 ### Preprocessing of the dataset

-  This the preprocessing applyied to find the best score.
+  This is the preprocessing applyied to find the best score.
 The following opperations are applyied, in that order:

 ##### 1. Separating the dataset into two subsets